Who Was Robert C. Byrd?

 Senator Robert Byrd was the longest-serving senator and the longest-serving member in the history of the United States Congress.
 He filibustered against the 1964 Civil Rights Act and supported the Vietnam War, but later backed civil rights measures and criticized the Iraq War.
 He was briefly a member of the Ku Klux Klan in the 1940s, but later left the group and denounced racial intolerance.

-Politician.
-Born Cornelius Calvin Sale, Jr. on November 20, 1917, in North Wilkesboro, North Carolina.
+Robert Byrd was born Cornelius Calvin Sale, Jr. on November 20, 1917, in North Wilkesboro, North Carolina.
 Barely a year later, Sale's mother died in the influenza epidemic.
 As per her final wishes, Sale's father sent him to live with aunt and uncle Vlurma and Titus Byrd.
 They adopted Sale, renaming him Robert Carlyle Byrd, and moved to a farm in the rural coal country of West Virginia.

 As a boy, Byrd slaughtered hogs and became a model Sunday school student at the local Baptist church.
 He also learned to play the fiddle, an instrument he carried with him everywhere.
 Music would become an important part of Byrd's early life, leading him to perform throughout the region.

-Byrd was also an excellent student, and graduated in 1937 as valedictorian of his class at Mark Twain High School.
+Byrd was also an excellent student and graduated in 1937 as valedictorian of his class at Mark Twain High School.
 Shortly after finishing school, Byrd married his high school sweetheart, Erma Ora James.
 Byrd couldn't afford college, so during World War II he took on odd jobs as a welder for cargo ships in Baltimore, Maryland, and Tampa, Florida.
 But Byrd craved the pursuit of higher learning, the responsibilities of leadership and a sense of belonging.
 In 1942, he believed he'd found just that as a member of the white supremacist group, the Ku Klux Klan.
-He described the organization as a group of "upstanding people"—doctors, lawyers, clergy, judges—who he thought could "provide an outlet for [his] talents and ambitions" and also supported his opposition to communism.
+He described the organization as a group of "upstanding people" — doctors, lawyers, clergy, judges — who he thought could "provide an outlet for [his] talents and ambitions" and also supported his opposition to communism.

 Byrd was a member of his klavern for only a year, which he said had basically become a money-making organization, which never physically inflicted violence on anyone while he was a member.
 After he raised several ranks within the group, Byrd lost interest and stopped paying his dues.
 He would later refer to his time with the KKK as "the most egregious mistake I've ever made."